 This protocol describes the measurement of zeta potential for nanomaterial samples in aqueous solutions.
 Particle surface characteristics and charge play an important role in the particle's physical state, stability in different media, agglomeration tendencies, and interaction with biological systems.
-Zeta potential measurement provides an indirect measure of the net charge and as a tool to test batch-to-batch consistency.
+These properties are especially important for nanomaterials used in a biological context (e.g. nanomedicines).
+Zeta potential measurement provides an indirect measure of the net charge and as a tool to compare batch-to-batch consistency.